Regression Language Models for Code: Experiments: Ablations

 \subsection{Scaling Regression Language Models}

 \citet{caas_performance_prediction} previously found that models trained from scratch, produce lower validation losses with increased parameter counts (up to 250M).
-To demonstrate scaling via pretrained models, we also train a 600M parameter model (HuggingFace: \texttt{t5gemma-b-b-prefixlm}) using the exact same settings as our default 300M model, and verify that it performs better (Table \ref{tab:model_scaling}).
-However, we found that larger models in the T5Gemma family require extensive hyperparameter tuning and could not be run under limited compute - we leave further scaling analysis for future work.
+To demonstrate further scaling for pretrained models, we also replace the frozen encoder with HuggingFace's larger \texttt{t5gemma-b-b-prefixlm} to obtain a 600M parameter model, and verify that it performs better (Table \ref{tab:model_scaling}).
+However, we found that larger models in the T5Gemma family require extensive hyperparameter tuning and could not be run under limited compute -- we leave further scaling analysis for future work.